COMSOC-Community/comsoc-website/docs/index.md

 ## Selected Topics
 {: #topics}

-COMSOC researchers engage in the study of a broad range of research topics, all involving scenarios in which collective decisions are to be reached on the basis of individual preferences.
+COMSOC researchers engage in the study of a broad range of research topics, all involving scenarios where collective decisions are to be reached on the basis of individual preferences.

 <div markdown="1" class="paragraphs-with-lettrine-wrapper">